krutikabapat/Decision-Tree-Regression/README.md

 The exact splitting of the dataset is attached in the file(splitting.png).
 Position_salaries.csv is the datafile containing the data of employees of a company.
 The above model predicts the salaries of employees having a certain position in the company.

+Run the .ipynb file in jupyter notebook to see the results of the model.